ParamMalviya/Copilot-for-Microsoft-365/README.md

 ---

-## 📚 Level Up with a Microsoft Learn Plan
+## 📚 Level Up with a Microsoft Learn Plan:

 I’ve added a cool **Microsoft Learn Plan** that can help you learn even more about the tools used in this project!
 It’s a step-by-step guide designed to teach skills you’ll actually use in the real world.